Health Library

 Can I Breastfeed My Baby?

 We know that breastfeeding is best for your baby.
 If you are on any medicine or drugs, the baby will get small amounts through the breast milk.
 This is usually safe if the mother’s medicine is managed by her doctor, but check with your baby’s doctor to make sure it is safe for your baby.
-It is vital that mother does not take any other medicine while breastfeeding unless your baby’s doctor says the medicines are safe.
+It is vital that the mother does not take any other medicine while breastfeeding unless your baby’s doctor says the medicines are safe.

 When Can I Take My Baby Home?